Real-time FIN MT confirmations matching module

 - Out-of-the-box settings for Treasury, Securities and Settlements reconciliation

 - GUI administration for custom matching rules definition, for any MT

-- Supports both automatic and manual matching with detailed message compare tool.
+- Support for automatic and manual matching with detailed message compare tool

 Out-of-the-box Matching Rules

 The matching is driven by user-defined rules.
-The module is preset to cover Treasury and Securities messages, similar to SWIFT Accord.
+The module is preset to cover Treasury, Securities messages and Settlement reconciliation (similar to the discontinued SWIFT Accord).
 The rules are configured by API, and new rules can be added for any MT.